espruino/BangleApps/apps/bwclk/README.md

 # BW Clock
-A very minimalistic clock to mainly show date and time.
+A very minimalistic clock.

 ![](screenshot.png)

 ## Features
-The BW clock implements 3rd party integrations of other apps through the `clkinfo`  module.
+The BW clock implements features that are exposed by other apps through the `clkinfo` module.
-For example if you install the HomeAssistant app, this menu item will show up in BWClock and additionally allows to send your triggers directly from the clock.
-Here are some features that are supported:
+For example, if you install the HomeAssistant app, this menu item will be shown if you click right and additionally allows you to send triggers directly from the clock (select triggers via up/down and send via click center).
+Here are examples of other apps that are integrated:

 - Bangle data such as steps, heart rate, battery or charging state.
 - Show agenda entries.
 A timer for an agenda entry can also be set by simply clicking in the middle of the screen.
 This can be used to not forget a meeting etc. Note that only one agenda-timer can be set at a time. *Requirement: Gadgetbridge calendar sync enabled*